Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 ```
 What is the console showing you?

-*Quiz question: The command `tail` is the reciprocal of `head`, i.e., shows the last "n" lines of a file.
-Can you infer how would the command to show the last 15 lines of our file? (it is not a trick question, it is probably as simple as you think it is...)* **X points**
+*The command `tail` is the reciprocal of `head`, i.e., shows the last "n" lines of a file.
+Can you infer how would the command to show the last 15 lines of our file? (it is not a trick question, it is probably as simple as you think it is...)*

 ### Finding patterns in a file and creating a new file:
 One staple of bioinformatic files is that they are arcane and jammed packed with all sorts of data of biological interest.
 One core challenge of any bioinformatician is how to extract data from files of any size.. from 10Mb to 1Tb!.
 One easy way to do this is by using the command `grep`.